sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 * [Beitian BN-880](https://inavflight.com/shop/p/BN880)

 **Note** : Not all GNSS units are made equal.
 If you buy cheap, you are more likely to get cheap performance.
-Many do not include a quality _front end LNA and SAW filter_.
-Without those components, the chances of the GNSS working poorly is much higher if you have localized RF noise from a VTX or RX with telemetry.
+Many GNSS units do not include a quality _front end LNA and SAW filter_.
+Without those components, the chances of poor performance is much greater if you have localized RF noise from a VTX or RX with telemetry.